Frequently Asked Questions

 What additional areas can my child explore?

 On top of the Reading Eggs lessons, there are multiple learning areas for your child to explore, including Puzzles (fun word puzzles for younger learners), Driving Tests (assessment), Story Factory (online story creator), Storylands (comprehension lessons) and Spelling.
-These areas open at various stages in the programme, depending on what lesson your child is on.
+These areas open at various stages in the program, depending on what lesson your child is on.

 Can I restrict access to Reading Eggs Junior?

 Some parents may wish to restrict access to Reading Eggs Junior.
 This is so that children can focus on the Reading Eggs or Reading Eggspress lessons.
-You can temporarily disable Reading Eggs Junior by logging into your parent dashboard, selecting 'Edit details' under your child's tab and selecting 'Disable Reading Eggs Junior'.
+You can temporarily disable Reading Eggs Junior by logging into your Family Dashboard, selecting 'Edit details' under your child's tab and selecting 'Disable Reading Eggs Junior'.
 Your child's progress will not be lost and you can enable it again whenever you want.

 What is My Program?